THE OLD RECTORY, CHICKLADE, CORONAVIRUS ACTION PLAN

 We will thoroughly clean and disinfect keys and tags between guest stays.

 If you have any special requirements please let us know before you arrive so we can make the necessary preparations with everybody’s safety in mind.

 We have heightened and enhanced our cleaning procedures to include cleaning of shared surfaces throughout the day.

 We have set up hand sanitising stations for you to use and we ask you use these when entering the building and regularly whilst enjoying the guest areas.

 We have retained our communal customer toilet for hand-washing but ask that guests who are staying with us use the bathrooms in their bedrooms wherever possible.

 When walking through the building, we will ask that you please use your discretion and consideration by keeping a social distance of a minimum of 1+ metres between yourself and other guests.
-We also ask guests to wear masks in our communal corridors and lounge, except when eating or drinking.

 4. BEDROOMS & BATHROOMS

 Our usual high cleaning standards have been enhanced and updated in line with the latest official guidance.

 Every guest bedroom and en-suite will be fully sanitised before each stay and not accessed afterwards, to ensure no contamination occurs prior to your arrival.